 Cons of In Medias Res

 No matter how effective a writing technique is, there are still disadvantages to using them because none are perfect.
-In this section, we discuss the cons you should know before applying this literary device to your stories.
+In this section, I discuss the cons you should know before applying this literary device to your stories.

 - Audiences find it difficult to feel a connection to specific types of characters – For example, if there is a death in your book towards the middle of the story and you use In Medias Res, it's hard for readers to connect at this point, even if you are writing biographical non-fiction.
 The reader will figure out it's much less difficult to connect with things surrounding the character but not with the person directly.